 Certain Plan investments are shares of mutual funds managed by Fidelity Management and Research Company, an affiliate of the Trustee, and, therefore, qualify as party-in-interest transactions.
-Additionally, the Plan holds investments in shares of Hasbro, Inc. common stock.
-The Plan had 245,631 and 233,462 shares of Hasbro, Inc. common stock valued at \$8,818,153 and \$7,445,103, respectively, as of December 31, 2012 and 2011.
+Additionally, the Plan holds investments in the Hasbro Stock Fund which holds shares of Hasbro, Inc. common stock.
+Through investments in the Hasbro Stock Fund, the Plan had 230,345 and 245,631 shares of Hasbro, Inc. common stock valued at \$12,836,639 and \$8,818,153, respectively, as of December 31, 2013 and 2012.
 These transactions qualify as exempt party-in-interest transactions.